gradle/gradle/subprojects/docs/src/docs/release/notes.md

 These defaults are the same as what was previously used, so there should be no changes to the default behavior.

+### --show-version (-V) flag

+The `-V` flag (long form `--show-version`) instructs Gradle to first print version information and then continue executing any requested tasks.
+This is in contrast to the pre-existing `-v` (long form `--version`) flag which prints version information and then immediately exits.

+This flag may be useful in CI enviroments to record Gradle version information in the log as part of a single Gradle execution.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.